systems-rg/systems-rg.github.io/wss22-cloud-labs.md

 would additionally use a distributed file system like HDFS or a blob store like S3.

+Please keep track of every lab's work and the code.
+You will be asked to upload a report covering all the labs in the end.

-## Lab-0: Basic parallel program using threads
+## Lab 1: Basic parallel program using threads

 ### Part 1
 The goal of this lab is to have the basic setup working.
 You need to have